casualGamer-dev/Nuon/src/lib/thread/threading.md

 Our threads-and-workers abstraction is defined in workqueue.c, which combines a work queue with a thread pool, and integrates the signalling with libevent.
-Tor's main instance of a work queue is instantiated in cpuworker.c.
+Nuon's main instance of a work queue is instantiated in cpuworker.c.
 It will probably need some refactoring as more types of work are added.